 Can cats get the coronavirus?

-Early studies have found that cats are the animals most likely to catch the new coronavirus.
-They can also show symptoms of COVID-19 and might be able to pass it to other cats.
+Cats are the animals most likely to catch the new coronavirus.
+They can also show symptoms of COVID-19 and might be able to pass it on to other cats.

-New studies show that two domestic cats in the U.K. were infected with COVID-19.
-These cats got the virus from humans and had mild to severe respiratory symptoms.
+These cats appear to have gotten the virus from humans and had mild to severe respiratory symptoms.

 Are any other types of pets at risk?

 Ferrets can catch the coronavirus and might give it to other ferrets.
 But poultry and pigs don’t appear to be at risk.

 There’s no evidence that pets can spread COVID-19 to people or that they might be a source of infection.

 If your pet is sick, your veterinarian will check for more common conditions first.
 The U.S. Department of Agriculture advises against wider animal testing for the coronavirus.
 Local, state, and federal officials will decide whether a pet needs a COVID-19 test and choose a specialist to do it.
 Talk to your vet if you have questions or concerns.